chrstphlbr/chrstphlbr/README.md

-- I am a senior researcher in software engineering at [Simula Research Laboratory](https://simula.no).
+My name is Christoph and I am a senior researcher in software engineering at [Simula Research Laboratory](https://simula.no).
-- I am working on AI-based testing solutions, software performance testing, and quantum software testing.
+I mainly work on AI-based testing solutions, software performance testing, and quantum software testing.
+I am on the job market for industrial positions in Oslo, Norway in person and remotely.

 <!--
 **chrstphlbr/chrstphlbr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.